JeffAlyanak/pcm2pwm/README.md

 `$ pcm2pwm -h input.wav <...>`

-<div style="padding:5px;border:1px solid #777;"><i>
-Remember that HT2 requires a <b>0x00</b> terminator after your sample data.
+> _Remember that HT2 requires a <b>0x00</b> terminator after your sample data._
-</i></div>

 ## Preparing your input audio
 With the addition - in version 0.5+ - of custom high and low crossovers, a wider range of audio can be run through the pcm2pwm tool.
 However, the following advice may still return the best results:

-<div style="padding:5px;border:1px solid #777;"><i>
-The input audio must be compressed, limited or otherwise overdriven in order to keep most of the samples below 3 and above 252 — basically, you want it to be clipping, or nearly clipping, as much as possible.
+> _The input audio must be compressed, limited or otherwise overdriven in order to keep most of the samples below 3 and above 252 — basically, you want it to be clipping, or nearly clipping, as much as possible._

-The easiest way to do this is to use an audio program like audacity to heavily amplify your your audio with the "allow clipping" box ticked.
-If you know what you're doing with audio then you already know the tricks for maximizing your output "loudness", do this to the extreme.
+> _The easiest way to do this is to use an audio program like audacity to heavily amplify your your audio with the "allow clipping" box ticked.
+If you know what you're doing with audio then you already know the tricks for maximizing your output "loudness", do this to the extreme._
-</i></div>

 ## Using the output
 Each output byte represents the number of samples since a zero-crossover.
 That is